Chemical ecology: Applications of chemical ecology

-Pest Control
+Pest control

 Chemical ecology has been utilized in the development of sustainable pest control strategies.
 Semiochemicals (especially insect sex pheromones) are widely used in integrated pest management for surveillance, trapping and mating disruption of pest insects.
 Unlike conventional insecticides, pheromone-based methods of pest control are generally species-specific, non-toxic and extremely potent.
 In forestry, mass trapping has been used successfully to reduce tree mortality from bark beetle infestations in spruce and pine forests and from palm weevils in palm plantations.
+In Australia, pheromone base trapping use was implemented to off set the use of pesticides due to the residues left behind in sheep wool.
 In an aquatic system, a sex pheromone from the invasive sea lamprey has been registered by the United States Environmental Protection Agency for deployment in traps.
 A strategy has been developed in Kenya to protect cattle from trypanosomiasis spread by Tsetse fly by applying a mixture of repellent odors derived from a non-host animal, the waterbuck.
+The use of sex pheromones depends on various factors such as concentration, ability to sense the pheromone, temperature, mixture of the pheromone with other compounds, and medium in which the pheromone is delivered, e.g. aquatic vs terrestrial.

 The successful push-pull agricultural pest management system makes use of chemical cues from intercropped plants to sustainably increase agricultural yields.
 The efficacy of push-pull agriculture relies on multiple forms of chemical communication.
 Though the push-pull technique was invented as a strategy to control stem-boring moths, such as Chilo partellus, through the manipulation of volatile host-finding cues, it was later discovered that allelopathic substances exuded by the roots of Desmodium spp. also contribute to the suppression of the damaging parasitic weed, Striga.

 Drug development and biochemistry discoveries

-A large proportion of commercial drugs (e.g. aspirin, ivermectin, cyclosporin, taxol) are derived from natural products that evolved due to their involvement in ecological interactions.
-While it has been proposed that the study of natural history could contribute to the discovery of new drug leads, most drugs derived from natural products were not discovered due to prior knowledge of their ecological functions.
-However, many fundamental biological discoveries have been facilitated by the study of plant toxins.
-For example, the characterization of the nicotinic acetylcholine receptor, the first neurotransmitter receptor to be identified, ensued from investigations into the mechanisms of action of curare and nicotine.
-Similarly, the muscarinic acetylcholine receptor takes its name from the fungal toxin muscarine.